ds-modules/curriculum-guide/workflow/creating-notebooks.md

 ## Download Notebooks

-Click on “File” in the toolbar, then “Download as”, then select ‘Notebook \(.ipynb\).”
+Click on `File` in the toolbar, then `Download as`, then select `Notebook (.ipynb)` .
 This will download the notebook to your computer in the standard Jupyter notebook format.
 You can also download notebooks in alternate formats, seen below.

 ![](https://cloud.githubusercontent.com/assets/8205702/23284842/8995ced4-f9e2-11e6-809e-2b46bd7833da.png)

-## Develop Locally

-The above steps can also be done using a local installation of Jupyter Notebooks instead of the [datahub.berkeley.edu](https://datahub.berkeley.edu) infrastructure.
-If you choose to development assignments locally, we highly recommend that you upload and **test the assignments on **[**datahub.berkeley.edu**](https://datahub.berkeley.edu) as the local and cloud environments may be different.

 ## Additional Resources